Sudden unintended acceleration: Causes

-Unintended acceleration resulting from pedal misapplication is a driver error wherein the driver presses the accelerator when braking is intended, and being unable to quickly realize the mistake.
+Unintended acceleration resulting from pedal misapplication is a driver error wherein the driver presses the accelerator when braking is intended and is unable to quickly realize the mistake.
 Some shorter drivers' feet may not be long enough to touch the floor and pedals, making them more likely to press the wrong pedal due to a lack of proper spatial or tactile reference.
-Pedal misapplication may be related to pedal design and placement, as in cases where the brake and accelerator are too close to one another, or the accelerator pedal too large.
-The US NHTSA estimates 16,000 accidents per year in USA, when drivers intend to apply the brake but mistakenly apply the accelerator.
+Pedal misapplication may be related to pedal design and placement, as in cases where the brake and accelerator are too close to one another, or the accelerator pedal is too large.
+The NHTSA estimates that 16,000 accidents per year in the United States occur when drivers intend to apply the brake but mistakenly apply the accelerator.

-An unresponsive accelerator pedal may result from incursion: i.e., blockage by a foreign object, or any other mechanical interference with the pedal's operation — and may involve the accelerator or brake pedal.
+An unresponsive accelerator pedal may result from incursion.
+For example, blockage by a foreign object or any other mechanical interference with the pedal's operation, and may involve the accelerator or brake pedal.
 A design flaw in some Toyota models enabled accelerator pedals to become trapped by floor mats.
 Throttle butterfly valves may become sluggish in operation or may stick in the closed position.
 When the driver pushes harder on the right foot, the valve may "pop" open to a point greater than that wanted by the driver, thus creating too much power and a lurch forward.
 Special solvent sprays are offered by all manufacturers and aftermarket jobbers to solve this very common problem.

 Other problems may be implicated in the case of older vehicles equipped with carburetors.
-Weak, disconnected, or mis-connected throttle return springs, worn shot-pump barrels, chafed cable housings, and cables which jump their tracks in the throttle-body crank can all cause similar acceleration problems.
+Weak, disconnected, or mis-connected throttle return springs, worn shot-pump barrels, chafed bowden cable housings, and cables which jump their tracks in the throttle-body crank can all cause similar acceleration problems.

-For drive-by-wire automobiles, a brake-accelerator interlock switch, or "smart throttle" would eliminate or at least curtail any instance of unintended acceleration not a result of pedal misapplication by causing the brake to override the throttle.
+For drive-by-wire automobiles, a brake-accelerator interlock switch, or "smart throttle", would eliminate or at least curtail any instance of unintended acceleration not a result of pedal misapplication by causing the brake to override the throttle.
 An unintended acceleration event would require the failure of such a mechanism if it were present.
 Such a solution would not be applicable to older vehicles lacking a drive-by-wire throttle.